thenetcircle/event-bus/README.md

 ## Background

- There is a first version(1.x) of EventDispatcher which running on production for a while already.
+ There is a first version(1.x) of EventDispatcher which has been running on production for a while already.
  It's role also a proxy between different services/systems for delivering events.
  It's based on Akka with push-pull-model, no persistence support.
  This project is based on goal of the first version.
 As a upgraded version with more features and safety guarantee.
- This versoin will base on Akka Stream, Utilizing some grate features from Actor model and Reactive Streams.
+ New versoin will base on Akka Stream, Utilizing some grate features from Actor model and Reactive Streams.

 ## Roadmap

 ### 2.x

 1. Refactoring based on Akka-Stream.
-2. Supply some data sources and sinks (RedisPubSub, Kafka, AMQP, HTTP).
+2. Supplies some data sources and sinks (RedisPubSub, Kafka, AMQP, HTTP).
-3. Events persistence
+3. Event persistence
-4. Support secondary source (for fallback)
+4. Supports secondary pipeline (for fallback)
 5. At least once delivery guarantee and Exactly once (needs client support)
+6. Statistics and Monitoring

 ### 1.x